Sexual Offences Reform: A New Legal Paradigm

 The disappearance of the requirement to prove physical violence shifts the focus to psychological and contextual evidence.
 Expert reports on testimony credibility gain capital relevance.
 It is no longer discussed whether there was a struggle (whose absence could previously indicate abuse and not aggression), but the interpretation of silences, passivity, or the victim's blocking.

-"The defense must be extremely rigorous when analyzing previous and subsequent communications (instant messaging, social networks) to contextualize the relationship and seek elements that corroborate the accused's version regarding the perception of consent."
+"The defence must be extremely rigorous when analysing previous and subsequent communications (instant messaging, social networks) to contextualize the relationship and seek elements that corroborate the accused's version regarding the perception of consent."

 Practical Consequences for the Investigated